comejv/tiny-jail/README.md

 *   **`SCMP_ACT_ERRNO`** (return a specific error code, e.g., `EPERM`).
 *   **`SCMP_ACT_NOTIFY`** (send the process state to a userspace agent for dynamic handling).

-## Core Innovation: Hybrid Policy Generation

-To overcome the inherent security limitations of simple dynamic "learning modes" (which are prone to missing rare syscall paths, known as the false negative trap), this project implements a **Hybrid Coverage-Guided Policy Generation Architecture**.

-This multi-phase approach ensures adherence to the **Principle of Least Privilege (PoLP)**:

-1.  **Phase 1: Static Pre-Analysis and Baseline (Deny-by-Default)**: Static analysis techniques (similar to the Chestnut framework) are used to quickly establish a restrictive baseline, identifying an initial set of necessary syscalls based on code structure (e.g., blocking 86.5% of the syscall attack surface quickly).
-The initial BPF filter is loaded to enforce a **Deny-by-Default** posture (`SECCOMP_RET_KILL` for all unlisted calls).
-2.  **Phase 2 & 3: Coverage-Guided Refinement**: The application is executed under dynamic tracing and **structure-aware fuzzing** (via tools like AFL++).
-The loaded BPF filter acts as a detector: when the fuzzer discovers a new execution path that requires an unlisted syscall, the filter triggers a detectable crash or trace event (`SECCOMP_RET_KILL` or `SECCOMP_RET_TRACE`), signaling the need for policy update.
-This continuous feedback loop iteratively refines the policy, maximizing coverage and fidelity.

 ## Advanced Security Features

 ### 1. Syscall Argument Filtering